meshplay/meshplay/docs/_data/notes/node-metrics-collection.md

 Purpose
 Collection, summarization and persistence of node metrics for inclusion in performance analysis.
 Metrics are persisted for anonymous analysis and sharing with the Cloud Native community at-large.
 Publicly-shared and project-agnostic analysis serves to increase confidence in service mesh adoption.
 Guiding Principles
-Meshery may require local storage for temporary use w/o guarantee of data resiliency.
+Meshplay may require local storage for temporary use w/o guarantee of data resiliency.
-Meshery can require and install certain temporary infrastructure on the cluster (e.g. InfluxDB).
+Meshplay can require and install certain temporary infrastructure on the cluster (e.g. InfluxDB).
 Goals
 Users will want to compare service mesh overhead against application resource consumption.
 Users
 Design
-Node metrics should not overlap, but complement request metrics gleaned from Meshery’s load generators, if possible.
+Node metrics should not overlap, but complement request metrics gleaned from Meshplay’s load generators, if possible.
 Tail latencies are readily available from the load-generator Fortio.
 Trends, not static interval sampling may prove both easier to store (less data) and potentially more insightful benchmarks.
 Reports / Node Metrics
-While many metrics may be viewed in Meshery in real-time, only a certain set will be considered for long-term persistence.
+While many metrics may be viewed in Meshplay in real-time, only a certain set will be considered for long-term persistence.
 The following list of per node metrics to collect and store by both control plane and by namespace (application).

 There are a few ways we can go about this:
 Cluster wide metrics